-A delicious idea for a party or lunch.
-These savoury pesto flavoured scones filled with Italian flavours are guaranteed to impress your friends.
+A delicious idea for a party or lunch and a good alternative to other cheese scone recipes.
+This delicately flavoured, savoury scone recipe filled with Italian deli meats and cheese is guaranteed to impress your friends.

 I am usually a girl who is running around trying to fit a week’s worth of jobs into a few hours and I hate to admit that I am known to forget to eat in the day.